Sustainability

 Cows eating

-We are all responsible for our environment, even if there are some industries do produce more carbon emissions, we can still make a difference by doing our bit.
+We are all responsible for our environment, even if there are some industries who produce more carbon emissions, we can still make a difference by doing our bit.
 A great way for consumers to reduce their carbon footprint, is to buy locally.

 A large proportion of our cheese and milk is sold either directly from our farm shop or from local farmer’s markets.
 We also try to stay as local as possible when buying produce for our shop and café.
 So, to do your bit why not go shopping at your local farmer’s market this weekend.